mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

 Lines 1 thru 8 are standard lines from the Rhino.Python [How to read and write a simple file]({{ site.baseurl }}/guides/rhinopython/python-reading-writing) guide.

-There are a couple of things to notice, compared to the previous example.
+There are a couple of things to notice compared to the previous example.
 We need some points to export, so we'll let the user select some point objects.
 Then check that some points were picked: